sensei-hacker/inavwiki/TROUBLESHOOTING.md

 1. ...in circles, redo MAG calibration

 # Transition to ALT HOLD is bad
-1. Get your UAV in a stable hover in ACRO or ANGLE mode, find the amount of throttle required (openTX/Output throttle number at the top).
-Dial this number in configurator/Advanced Tuning tab/Hover Throttle
+1. Get your UAV in a stable hover in ACRO or ANGLE mode, find the amount of throttle required (openTX>Output>Throttle number at the top).
+Dial this number in configurator>Advanced Tuning tab>Hover Throttle